The documentation you're currently reading is for version 3.8.0. Click here to view documentation for the latest stable version.

 - Gives an acknowledgement message without result:

-- If you get an acknowledgement message, but then nothing happens, Hubot is most likely disconnected from StackStorm stream.
+If you get an acknowledgement message, but then nothing happens, Hubot is most likely disconnected from the StackStorm stream.
 The main reason for it is a wrong networking setup (Hubot can’t connect to your StackStorm instance); check nginx configuration and the parameters in

 ST2_HOSTNAME).
 Another reason is that either the StackStorm action you’re trying to launch or your alias fails with an unexpected error that the bot can’t process.
 This can be checked in StackStorm execution history through CLI or Web UI.